Disfranchisement: Germany

 In Germany, all convicts are allowed to vote while in prison unless the loss of the right to vote is part of the sentence; courts can only apply this sentence for specific "political" crimes (treason, high treason, electoral fraud, intimidation of voters, etc.) and for a duration of two to five years.
 All convicts sentenced to at least one year in prison automatically lose the right to be elected in public elections for a duration of five years, and lose all positions they held as a result of such an election.

-In Germany the law calls on prisons to encourage prisoners to vote.
-Only those convicted of electoral fraud and crimes undermining the "democratic order", such as treason, are barred from voting while in prison.
-In Germany the disenfranchisement by special court order lasts 2–5 years after which the right to vote is reinstated.
 The described special court orders rarely ever occur, so that about 1-2 persons a year in all of Germany lose their right to vote this way.

 Ireland

 For elections in the Republic of Ireland, there is no disenfranchisement based on criminal conviction, and prisoners remain on the electoral register at their pre-imprisonment address.
 Prior to 2006, the grounds for postal voting did not include imprisonment, and hence those in prison on election day were in practice unable to vote, although those on temporary release could do so.
 In 2000 the High Court ruled that this breached the Constitution, and the government drafted a bill extending postal voting to prisoners on remand or serving sentences of less than six months.
 In 2001, the Supreme Court overturned the High Court ruling and the bill was withdrawn.
 Following the 2005 ECHR ruling in the Hirst case, the Electoral (Amendment) Act 2006 was passed to allow postal voting by all prisoners.